esraamahmoud77/esraamahmoud77/README.md

 # Esraa Mahmoud

-## Data Scientist | AI and Data Science Master's Student 🎓
+## Data Scientist | M.S.
+Artificial Intelligence & Data Science, Queen's University, Canada.🎓

 Welcome to my GitHub profile!
-I am Esraa Mahmoud, a passionate data scientist and a Master's student in AI and Data Science at Queen's University.
+I am Esraa Mahmoud, a passionate data scientist and a Master's holder in AI and Data Science from Queen's University.

 ### About Me 🙋‍♀️